-When writing data to the LBUS, the $tx_rdyout$ signal must always be observed.
+When writing data to the LBUS, the tx_rdyout signal must always be observed.
 This signal indicates whether the fill level of the TX buffer is within an acceptable range or not.
 If this signal is ever asserted, you must stop writing to the TX LBUS until the signal is deasserted.
 Because the TX LBUS has greater bandwidth than the TX Interlaken interface, it is not unusual to see this signal being frequently asserted and this is not a cause for concern.
-You must ensure that TX writes are stopped when $tx_rdyout$ is asserted.
+You must ensure that TX writes are stopped when tx_rdyout is asserted.

-The level at which tx\rdyout becomes asserted is determined by the bus ctl\tx\rdyout\thresh.
-It might be necessary to adjust this bus as required to ensure that your transmitting protocol is able to handle the tx\rdyout requirement.
+The level at which tx_rdyout becomes asserted is determined by the bus ctl_tx_rdyout_thresh.
+It might be necessary to adjust this bus as required to ensure that your transmitting protocol is able to handle the tx_rdyout requirement.

-RECOMMENDED: If $tx_rdyout$ is ignored, the signal $tx_ovfout$ might be asserted, indicating a buffer overflow.
+RECOMMENDED: If tx_rdyout is ignored, the signal tx_ovfout might be asserted, indicating a buffer overflow.
 This must not be allowed to occur.
-Xilinx recommends that the Interlaken IP core be reset if $tx_ovfout$ is ever asserted.
-Do not attempt to continue debugging after $tx_ovfout$ has been asserted until the cause of the overflow has been addressed.
+Xilinx recommends that the Interlaken IP core be reset if tx_ovfout is ever asserted.
+Do not attempt to continue debugging after tx_ovfout has been asserted until the cause of the overflow has been addressed.

-If stat\tx\underflow\err is ever asserted, debugging must stop until the condition that caused the underflow is addressed.
+If stat_tx_underflow_err is ever asserted, debugging must stop until the condition that caused the underflow is addressed.
 This can happen if the core clock is not fast enough to supply the transceiver with data, and you should ensure that the minimum core clock frequency is being observed.
-This may happen if the core clock is not fast enough to supply the transceiver with data, and you should ensure that the minimum core clock frequency is being observed.